Infrastructure - West Bank Footpath

 Copy of the Pond area of WSCC footpath map

 The Rights of Way Section of West Sussex County Council has designated the bank of Slipper Pond as Public Footpath No. 203.
-The section in Chequers Quay is Hampshire Footpath 701.
+The section from just before Chequers Quay is Hampshire Footpath 701.